uvarc/rc-website/content/userinfo/howtos/general/redis.md

 (integer) 2
 redis.uvarc.io:6379> LPUSH dbs mysql
 (integer) 3
+redis.uvarc.io:6379> LPUSH dbs mysql
+(integer) 4
 ```

-Pushing a new value into a list gives the new value the 0 index of the list.
+Pushing a new value into a list gives the new value the 0 position of the list.
 (To add new values
 to the end of the list use the `RPUSH` command.)
+Note that lists store duplicate entries separately.

-Then get a list range by defining the min and max indices you want:
+Get a list range by defining the min and max indices you want:
 ```
 redis.uvarc.io:6379> LRANGE dbs 0 10
 1) "mysql"
+2) "mysql"
-2) "mongodb"
+3) "mongodb"
-3) "redis"
+4) "redis"
 redis.uvarc.io:6379> LRANGE dbs 0 1
 1) "mysql"
-2) "mongodb"
+2) "mysql"
 ```

 You can also `LPOP`, `LPUSH`, and `LTRIM` as well as `RPOP`, `RPUSH`, and `RTRIM` with Redis lists.